 But when it concerns software I use to build the business critical pages I need to make my living online, it’s crucial – I just can’t live without it!

 Your Sites, Your Choice…

 So however tempting a particular offer at a particular time might be, I’d recommend you carefully consider the 3 issues above prior to purchase – a little research and consideration can save save a lot in the long run.

 Testing different products is a decent way to go too, although it can take a fair amount of time and money, especially at the current release rate of new products!

 What I Use…

-Having gone through a fair amount of trial, error and testing myself, all factors considered it’s been a fairly easy decision to use the Thrive Content Builder WordPress Plugin – a truly lovely piece of kit.
+Having gone through a fair amount of trial, error and testing myself, all factors considered it’s been a fairly easy decision to use the Thrive Architect (previously known as Thrive Content Builder) WordPress Plugin – a truly lovely piece of kit.